 Culet: GIA “none” or AGS “pointed” (same thing)

 I’m partial to the grading standards of the AGS Laboratory (AGS) because I really like the insight provided by their proprietary Angular Spectrum Evaluation Tool (ASET).
 The results of this Light Performance evaluation tool provided on their Platinum Light Performance Diamond Quality Documents.
-However I also consider diamonds which have been graded by the GIA Gem Trade Laboratory (GIA) if the overall cut rating is Excellent.
+However, I also consider diamonds that have been graded by the GIA Gem Trade Laboratory (GIA) if the overall cut rating is Excellent.